avengerandy/Text2Focus/README.md

 ![demo.gif](https://raw.githubusercontent.com/avengerandy/Text2Focus/master/img/demo.gif)

-The test images used in this project were captured from a game called Infinity Nikki \[1\].
+The test images used in this project feature dolls from WITHDOLL as models. \[1\].

 ## 1. Introduction and Features